-Reporting a review is the first step in a structured reporting process handled by our Compliance Team.
-This process can take time and what type of action is necessary depends on what the review has been reported for.
+Reporting a review is the first step in a structured process handled by our Compliance Team.
+This process takes time and what type of action is necessary depends on what the review has been reported for.

 1. Reporting a review generates a ticket

 There's one exception.
 If a review is reported for the reason: "The reviewer has not had a genuine buying or service experience", after using the Find Reviewer tool, the reviewer will be contacted directly.

 In this second scenario, reporting a review automatically sends a standard email to the reviewer asking for documentation that shows their experience with the reviewed company.
-Reviewers are given 7 days to provide documentation.
-If the reviewer replies, their message goes into the queue of tickets in our system to be looked at by a Compliance Agent.
+Reviewers have 7 days to provide documentation.
+If the reviewer replies, their message will be looked at by a Compliance Agent.

 2. Our Compliance Team handles the ticket

 Compliance Agents assess each ticket individually to see if there is a breach of our User Guidelines for the reason the review is reported.
-If we need the reviewer to change their review or provide further documentation, we'll enter into a dialogue with them.
-We explain what we need and allow the reviewer 7 days to take action.
+If we need the reviewer to change their review or provide further documentation, we'll contact them to explain what we need and request action within 7 days.